 Will It Work for Me?

 Clinical hypnosis is considered safe in that there is little chance of negative side effects.
 However, hypnosis is not right for everyone.
 For instance, although hypnosis can be used to recover repressed memories, it has the potential to plant false memories in those susceptible to them.
-As such, it is not usually recommended for those with psychotic symptoms, dissociative disorders, and certain other conditions.
-For most people, though, the biggest risk involved is that clinical hypnosis might not be the most effective treatment.
+As such, it is not usually recommended for people with psychotic symptoms, dissociative disorders and certain other conditions.
+For most people, though, the biggest risk involved is that clinical hypnosis might not be the most effective form of treatment.

 Whether you are looking for new pain management options or would like to experiment with alternative methods, clinical hypnosis is worth consideration.
 You might be surprised by just how effective it can be at reducing pain.